fwup-home/fwup/docs/build_linux.md

 packages.

 Normally Linux applications use dynamic linking.
-The recommendation for `fwup` is to statically link to avoid pulling in out-of-date versions of `libconfuse` and `libsodium`.
+The recommendation for `fwup` is to statically link to avoid pulling in out-of-date versions of `libconfuse`.
 The next section covers static linking.
 If you are a package maintainer or are not worried about old versions, read the second section.
 At the moment, using an old version of `libconfuse` results in one broken regression test that normally is not a problem for host use.

 ## Common dependencies